 Ultimately, it’s striving to achieve the agile leadership style.
 In my work, I define leadership agility as the “ability to be flexible and navigate through uncertainties and complexities while maintaining a sense of ease and authenticity.”

-Agile leadership style will allow leaders like you to maintain authenticity while working with diverse, globally dispersed, and constantly changing teams.
+The agile leadership style will allow leaders like you to maintain authenticity while working with diverse, globally dispersed, and constantly changing teams.
 This style balances the need for order with innovation by making changes incrementally instead of all at once or not at all, ultimately leading to more sustainable growth than other styles may provide.

 Start your agile leadership journey with Leaders People Love, the ultimate resource guide for leaders in today’s complex workplaces.